5 Questions to Ask Before Building a Contractor Management Programm

 5. How will the program be rolled out?

-Another important factor to take into consideration is internal adoption.
-Are there any potential risks or concerns that might prevent your program from being successfully rolled out?
+Internal adoption is critical and you should consider whether there are any potential risks or concerns that might prevent your program from being successfully rolled out.
 Take a look at existing hiring processes and talk to current managers about their concerns.
 With these conversations in mind, preemptively build in solutions to potential push-backs.
 Educate employees on program policies and procedures well before program roll-out so they know what to expect and can get their questions answered.

 Lastly, be sure to keep lines of communications open.
 Keep staff up-to-date on how the program is doing and publicize specific success stories.
 Good communication is a great basis to maintain internal commitment; encourage feedback and don’t be afraid to let the program grow and evolve as company goals and priorities shift.